Adrita-Khan/Adrita-Khan/README.md

 My work and research interests lie at the intersection of theoretical physics, computational applications, and observational astronomy.
 I am interested in incorporating advanced computational methods to gain new insights into astrophysics, particularly in cosmology, and bridging the gap between theoretical and empirical observations.

+* 🔭 I'm currently working on ***multiple projects in Astronomy and Physics*** (e.g., Modified Gravity, Particle Jet Tagging, Gamma Ray Burst Redshift Estimation, RFI Detection and Mitigation in Radio Astronomy, Signal Processing, ML Applications in Interdisciplinary Fields, and more).

 I strongly believe in **diversity, equity, and inclusion**.
 I am committed to fostering a collaborative scientific community through impactful research and meaningful collaborations that advance knowledge within academia and beyond.